Why does Turkey want to block Finland and Sweden from NATO?

 So what is behind the Turkish threats, and what is Erdoğan's possible end game here?

-Dr Paul Leven, the founding director of the Stockholm University Institute for Turkish Studies, told Euronews he thinks Turkey's primary concern is the presence of PKK activists in Sweden.
+Dr Paul Levin, the founding director of the Stockholm University Institute for Turkish Studies, told Euronews he thinks Turkey's primary concern is the presence of PKK activists in Sweden.

 "What Turkey perceives as threat of PKK is the core national security concern in Turkey.
-Sweden doesn't quite share the same perspective on that threat," said Leven.
+Sweden doesn't quite share the same perspective on that threat," said Levin.

 "So you know it is sort of natural opportunity, when Sweden now wants to join NATO, for Turkey to state its position and demand that Sweden sort of takes that into account."

-However, Dr Level also thinks there are domestic considerations for Erdoğan, with an eye toward elections in summer 2023 and speculation it could be brought forward to this autumn.
+However, Dr Levin also thinks there are domestic considerations for Erdoğan, with an eye toward elections in summer 2023 and speculation it could be brought forward to this autumn.

 "Erdoğan is not doing well in the polls.
 He looks to be losing.
 This could also be something that lays well to a larger Turkish audience," he added.